FREDERICKS SHAW LTD PROVIDES AN EFFICIENT & DISCREET CLIENT DRIVEN SERVICE

 Fredericks Shaw Ltd is based at 20 Old Bailey, London, EC4M 7AN.

-Registry and undertaken associated work such as advising on evidence, legal principles, procedure, statutory declarations and ADV1 / FR1 forms.
+Fredericks Shaw Ltd is a specialist adverse possession law firm.
+Hannah Jameel has made adverse possession applications to the Land Registry and undertaken associated work such as advising on evidence, legal principles, procedure, statutory declarations and ADV1 / FR1 forms.

 Hannah has acted for homeowners who have found themselves unable to sell their properties due to their title plans not showing the general extent of their properties.
 In one case a leasehold plan did not mirror the respective freehold.
 An application was made using historical plans and information in order for a basement to be incorporated within the boundaries of the leasehold plan.

-Hannah has also acted to register a boundary agreement in order to update a boundary, where it appeared the corner of a property was in another’s property, despite the house being over fifty years old.
+Hannah has also acted to register a boundary agreement in order to update a boundary, where it appeared the corner of a property was in anotherβs property, despite the house being over fifty years old.

 Unless a boundary is determined, boundaries will fall under the general boundary rule.
 There is no measurement attached to the relationship between the boundary on an HM Land Registry title plan and the position of the actual legal boundary.
 There is in fact no limit to the amount of land that may fall within the scope of this rule.

-W v S (First Tier Tribunal, Property Chamber) Successful in an adverse possession tribunal claim for a part of a residential garden in Manchester.
+π‘ W v S (First Tier Tribunal, Property Chamber) β Successful in an adverse possession tribunal claim for a part of a residential garden in Manchester.

-E v H (First Tier Tribunal, Property Chamber) Successful in a contested adverse possession tribunal claim for a residential house in Surrey.
+π E v H(First Tier Tribunal, Property Chamber) β Successful in a contested adverse possession tribunal claim for a residential house in Surrey.

-In the matter of D (Adverse Possession application) Successful in an application for adverse possession of a residential house in London.
+ποΈ In the matter of D (Adverse Possession application) β Successful in an application for adverse possession of a residential house in London.

-In the matter of P (Adverse Possession application) Successful in an application for adverse possession of commercial land in London.
+π’ In the matter of P(Adverse Possession application) β Successful in an application for adverse possession of commercial land in London.